kyrregjerstad/runed/sites/docs/src/content/utilities/use-search-params.md

 		// Date-only for event date (more readable in URL)
 		eventDate: dateOnly.default(new Date()),
 		// Unix timestamp for filters (more compact)
+		// Note: .optional() without default works for reading from URL, but won't be writable
 		createdAfter: unixTimestamp.optional(),
 		updatedSince: unixTimestamp.optional()
 	});